nekomamoushi/mac-automata/README.md

 # Automate the MacOS stuff

-This repository contains **scripts** that automate the setup of a new macbook.
+These scripts will help me to automatoe the setup of my macbook.

-PS: you can find also a [Guide](GUIDE.md) to do it manually if you prefer
+Also, you can follow this [guide](GUIDE.md) instead if you don't want to use the script.

 These scripts will automate the following: